samcliadakis/Warehouse-Delivery-Router/README.md

 ## Usage Instructions
 - Create a text file with the first line containing two integers being the number of edges (roads) and vertices (neighborhoods)
-- The rest of the lines will contain: the first integer is the source virtice, second integer is the destination, the third weight is the weight (distance)
+- The rest of the lines will contain: the first integer is the source vertice, second integer is the destination, the third weight is the weight (distance)

 ## Dependencies
 - Depends on one text file in a specific format

 ## Installation Instructions
-- Download the folder which contains every file required, including a test text file
+- Download the folder which contains the files required, including a test text file